Reknotic/RekOS/README.md

 # RekOS - Windows.Just Better
 RekOS is a **custom windows 10** image designed for Gamers for the purposes of achieving better performance and latency!
+It is a windows 10 image with a ton of components and functionalities that are not necessary for gaming and overall performance removed completely allowing the OS to perform at a much more optimal level.
+This does reduce compatibility with certain applications however most stuff related to gaming performance works completely fine as long as it's intended to work on the specific version/edition of windows 10.
+Features like pre-installed windows apps, ms store and functionalities like printing etc are stripped just to name a few.

 This project is made by **Reknotic#8966** for non-profit use.

-# Description - What is RekOS?
-RekOS is custom windows 10 image with a ton of components and functionalities that are not necessary for gaming and overall performance removed completely allowing the OS to perform at a much more optimal level.
-This does reduce compatibility with certain applications however most stuff related to gaming performance works completely fine as long as it's intended to work on the specific version/edition of windows 10.

 # Download RekOS
 **Download RekOS -** [RekOS Discord](https://discord.gg/PMvTHcNHzN)